awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + [PostgreSQL Version 9\.3\.16 on Amazon RDS](#PostgreSQL.Concepts.General.version9316)
 + [PostgreSQL Version 9\.3\.14 on Amazon RDS](#PostgreSQL.Concepts.General.version9314)
 + [PostgreSQL Version 9\.3\.12 on Amazon RDS](#PostgreSQL.Concepts.General.version9312)

+#### PostgreSQL Version 11\.1 on Amazon RDS<a name="PostgreSQL.Concepts.General.version111"></a>

+PostgreSQL version 11\.1 contains several improvements that were announced in [PostgreSQL 11\.1 Released\!](https://www.postgresql.org/about/news/1905/) This version includes SQL stored procedures that enable embedded transactions within a procedure\.
+This version also includes major improvements to partitioning and parallelism and many useful performance improvements\.
+For example, by using a non\-null constant for a column default, you can now use an ALTER TABLE command to add a column without causing a table rewrite\.

+**Note**
+Upgrading from an older DB instance to PostgreSQL 11\.1 is not yet supported\.

+PostgreSQL version 11\.1 contains several bug fixes for issues in release 11\.
+For complete details, see the [PostgreSQL Release 11\.1 documentation](https://www.postgresql.org/docs/11/release-11-1.html)\.
+Some changes in this version include the following:
++ Partitioning – Partitioning improvements include support for hash partitioning, enabling creation of a default partition, and dynamic row movement to another partition based on the key column update\.
++ Performance – Performance improvements include parallelism while creating indexes, materialized views, hash joins, and sequential scans to make the operations perform better\.
++ Stored procedures – SQL stored procedures now added support embedded transactions\.
++ Support for Just\-In\-Time \(JIT\) capability – RDS PostgreSQL 11 instances are created with JIT capability, speeding evaluation of expressions\.
+To enable this feature, set `jit` to ON\.
++ Segment size – The write\-ahead logging \(WAL\) segment size has been changed from 16 MB to 64 MB\.
++ Autovacuum improvements – To provide valuable logging, the parameter `rds.force_autovacuum_logging` is ON by default in conjunction with the `log_autovacuum_min_duration` parameter set to 10 seconds\.
+To increase autovacuum effectiveness, the values for the `autovacuum_max_workers` and `autovacuum_vacuum_cost_limit` parameters are computed based on host memory capacity to provide larger default values\.
++ Improved transaction timeout – The parameter `idle_in_transaction_session_timeout` is set to 12 hours\.
+Any session that has been idle more than 12 hours is terminated\.
++ Performance metrics – The `pg_stat_statements` module is included in `shared_preload_libraries` by default\.
+This avoids having to reboot the instance immediately after creation\.
+However, this functionality still requires you to run the statement `CREATE EXTENSION pg_stat_statements;`\.
+Also, `track_io_timing` is enabled by default to add more granular data to `pg_stat_statements`\.
++ The tsearch2 module is no longer supported – If your application uses `tsearch2` functions, update it to use the equivalent functions provided by the core PostgreSQL engine\.
+For more information about the tsearch2 module, see [PostgreSQL tsearch2](https://www.postgresql.org/docs/9.6/static/tsearch2.html)\.
++ The chkpass module is no longer supported – For more information about the `chkpass` module, see [PostgreSQL chkpass](https://www.postgresql.org/docs/10/chkpass.html)\.
++ Extension updates for RDS PostgreSQL 11\.1 include the following:
+  + `pgaudit` is updated to 1\.3\.0\.
+  + `pg_hint_plan` is updated to 1\.3\.2\.
+  + `pglogical` is updated to 2\.2\.1\.
+  + `plcoffee` is updated to 2\.3\.8\.
+  + `plv8` is updated to 2\.3\.8\.
+  + `PostGIS` is updated to 2\.5\.1\.
+  + `prefix` is updated to 1\.2\.8\.
+  + `wal2json` is updated to hash 9e962bad\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 11 on Amazon RDS in the Database Preview Environment<a name="PostgreSQL.Concepts.General.version11"></a>